1872-1876 y D

 Sheffield is the crucible of football, boasting the world's oldest clubs, Sheffield FC and Hallam FC formed in 1857 and 1860 respectively.
 On Wednesday 4th September 1867 the Wednesday Cricket Club formed a football branch to keep members together during the winter season.
 The cricket team played on Wednesday afternoons when members, craftsmen, shopkeepers and clerks, had a half day off work.
 The new club was officially named The Wednesday Cricket & Football Club.
 Although they were frequently referred to as Sheffield Wednesday, the club did not formally adopt this title until 1929.

 In their first ever game, The Wednesday defeated the Mechanics Club by three goals and four "rouges" to nil.
 Under "Sheffield Rules", the goal posts were four yards apart and a second pair of vertical posts stood four yards to either side.
 If the ball passed between these outer posts and was touched down by the attacking side, a rouge was scored: if teams finished level on goals, the one with the most rouges was the winner.
 The club's colours were royal blue and white although this was before the introduction of uniform kits.
-Players wore whatever they had to hand adorned by royal blue caps, scarves or sashes.
-The club has retained these colours throughout its long history.
+Players initially wore whatever they had to hand adorned by royal blue caps, scarves or sashes but by 1872, they registered ther colours as blue and white hoops.

 A press report of a match on 14 January 1876 describes the team as wearing "blue striped jerseys and smuggler's caps, look(ing) all the world like Dutch sailors."
 The team photograph from three years later reproduced above shows various styles of jersey and two players are wearing self-coloured tops one of which bears what may be the crest of the Sheffield FA.
 Furthermore various knickerbockers, ducks and hose are apparent.
 This motley appearance was typical of the period when players provided their own kit.